Mata Kaushalya Temple: Location

-About
+Description

 The temple has the idol of Mata Kaushalya holding Lord Shri Ram in her lap.
 The temple is believed to have been constructed in the 8th century.
 The temple had been damaged and rebuilt many times.
 In 1973, the temple was renovated.

 Ram Van Gaman Path

 The connection between Chhattisgarh and Lord Ram is deeply-rooted as it is the birthplace of Mata Kaushalya.
 Chhattisgarh is the maternal house of Lord Ram.
 It is said that, during his exile (Vanavas), he spent a great amount of time in the woods of this province which was earlier known as Dandakaranya.

 Owing to the great mythological significance of the state, Current Chief Minister, Bhupesh Baghel initiated the exemplary project, 'Ram Van Gaman Path'.
 This is a tourist circuit that aims to connect all the places where Shri Ram halted during his exile.
 Mata Kaushalya Temple in Chandkhuri is the first place where the development work was initiated in October 2021.
 This temple is being restored while keeping its originality intact.